 legs, such as those of a runway model or heroic action figure.
 A more realistic

-figure is approximately 7.5 heads tall, though as I will continue to point out
+figure is approximately 7.5 heads tall, though as I'll continue to point out

 throughout this article, these are generalizations and should not be accepted as rules.